SorviusN/GuiApp/README.md

 # - Init -

 ### What does it do?
-Init is a lightweight script for opening apps during startup.
+Init is a lightweight script for opening apps during computer startup.
+It allows you to access your OS applications, select them and save them within a file.
+When the program is run, all files are executed - it's just that simple.

+### What does it use?
+This app uses Tkinter for the GUI and the majority of the app funcionality.

 ### Credits -
 Wonderful resources used: